YajurAgarwal/Deep-AeroFlow-Prediction/README.md

 ## Data Analysis
 Understanding the dataset is a crucial step in our project.
-We performed extensive data analysis to uncover insights about fluid flow patterns and their relationships with various aircraft parameters.
+We performed extensive data analysis to uncover insights about fuel flow patterns and their relationships with various aircraft parameters.
 Our analysis included the following:

 - Descriptive statistics to understand central tendencies and distributions.
 - Correlation analysis to identify key relationships between variables.